July 17, 2019 Weather Forecast

 Overnight: Scattered showers.
 Mostly cloudy, with a low around 67.
 West wind around 6 mph.
 Chance of precipitation is 40%.
 New precipitation amounts of less than a tenth of an inch possible.

 Wednesday: Scattered showers.
 Partly sunny, with a high near 84.
-West wind around 6 mph becoming calm in the afternoon.
+West wind around 6 mph becoming east northeast in the morning.
 Chance of precipitation is 50%.
 New precipitation amounts of less than a tenth of an inch possible.

 Kona